 Please refer to the Terms and Conditions of Residency for further information.

-University will provide many wonderful opportunities for your sons and daughters to learn independence, how to manage their time, money, relationships with others and take care of their health; as a parent and guardian, you need to ensure that the accommodation provider they choose will provide a supportive, safe living environment as well as an excellent living experience.
+University will provide many wonderful opportunities for your sons and daughters to learn independence, how to manage their time, money, relationships with others and take care of their health; as a parent and guardian, you need to ensure that the accommodation provider they choose will provide a supportive, and safe living environment.
+We hope the following will give you some reassurance.

 What security measures are in place at Wrexham Village?

-Wrexham Village has extensive CCTV available throughout both the John Neal and Erddig buildings in addition to external cameras covering the main entrances and car park.
+CCTV is located throughout both the John Neal and Erddig buildings in addition to external cameras covering the main entrances and car park.

-We also have on site security guards employed by the well established security firm, Securitas, and can be seen regularly patroling the buildings and grounds as well as monitoring the CCTV cameras.
+Wrexham Glyndwr University has 24 hour on site security guards who can be seen regularly patrolling the buildings and grounds and monitoring the CCTV cameras.